Jessie Franklin Turner

 Jessie Franklin Turner (10 December 1881 – 1956) was an American fashion designer based in New York in the early 20th century.
 She was notable for being one of the first American designers to create unique designs, rather than imitating or copying Paris fashions, and was the first American fashion designer to establish a long-term couture business in New York.

 Personal life

 Franklin Turner stated that she was born in St. Louis in Missouri, to Richard Major Turner of Wheeling, West Virginia, and Louise Pullen Franklin of Plymouth, Massachusetts on 10 December 1881, although Morris de Camp Crawford presented her as being a Virginian native from the state's tidewater region when promoting her alongside other American textile and fashion designers in his 1916-1922 "Made in America" campaign.
 After Turner's birth, their parents moved to Peoria, Illinois.
 She was trained in singing, painting, and sculpture when she was a child.
 She attended sculpting classes at the Paris studio of sculptor Antoine Bourdelle.
 Turner studied high school education at Berkeley School in Peoria.

+In chapter 3 of the 1955 Patrick Dennis novel, Auntie Mame: An Irreverent Escapade, it is winter 1931 and Jessie Franklin Turner is a character that hires the fictitious Auntie Mame as a saleswoman to work in her shop.

 She married Charles Hiram Ferguson, but retained her maiden name professionally.
 She died in 1956.